andrejonasson/andrejonasson.github.io/_posts/2020-06-14-operational-space.md

 \end{equation}
 </div>

-We can now form a dynamics equation in operational space, similar in form to $\eqref{eq:jdyn}$.
+We can now form the equations of motion in operational space, similar in form to $\eqref{eq:jdyn}$.
 We rearrange $\eqref{eq:opdynintermediate}$ such that operational force is by itself on the right hand side, giving

 <div>
 \begin{equation}